 Your last corporate job may have had a large IT department to protect you and your customers from security threats, identity theft and viruses.
 Now that you’re on your own, that responsibility rests in your hands.

-Here are some best practices to keep your data safe while working from home:
+Work from home and keep your data safe.
+Here are some best practices to keep your data safe:

 - Invest in a good antivirus program.